 Ease of Use

 From a business perspective, Shopify is much easier to use.
 It’s a web-based service that works right out the box.
 There’s no need to shop around for different vendors to perform each service as you’re getting a truly all-in-one ecommerce solution.
-This ease of use comes at a price and very few simultaneous users are supported in the basic plan.
+This ease of use comes at a price – the basic plan supports very few users.
 If your business is successful, your site may crash on the lower plans, forcing you to purchase more bandwidth at much higher costs.

 Shopify and WooCommerce are two very different approaches to resolving the same problem – providing a secure ecommerce solution.
 Shopify is an all-in-one solution that includes everything you need to get a turn-key website up and running by the end of the day.
 It’s perfect for people running side businesses or where ecommerce volumes simply don’t justify the time necessary to maintain a WordPress site.

 WooCommerce is a great scalable solution for anyone with development skills and/or WordPress familiarity.
 Developers love the unlimited options available and can create some amazing sites well beyond the simple templates.
-Both are great ecommerce solutions that easily outpace Magento and other older ecommerce platforms.
+Both are great ecommerce solutions that easily outpace Magento (now Adobe Ecommerce) and other older ecommerce platforms.

 What’s not debatable is the necessity of ecommerce to succeed in today’s business environment.
-So get a website set up today, and let us know how we can help you select the best payment gateway and POS system to complement your online shopping cart.
+So set up a website today.
+Let us know how we can help you select the best payment gateway to complement your online shopping cart.